Goals and Syllabus

 CSE 351: The Hardware/Software Interface (4) - Examines key computational abstraction levels below modern high-level languages; number representation, assembly language, introduction to C, memory management, the operating-system process model, high-level machine architecture including the memory hierarchy, and how high-level languages are implemented.
 Prerequisite: CSE 143.

 For (computer science) students wanting to specialize at higher levels of abstraction, this could in the extreme be the only course they take that considers the “C level” and below.
-However, most will take a subset of Systems Programming (CSE333), Hardware Design and Implementation (CSE352), Operating Systems (CSE451), Compilers (CSE401), etc.
+However, most students will take a subset of Systems Programming (CSE333), Operating Systems (CSE451), Compilers (CSE401), Computer Networks (CSE461), etc.

 Course ThemesThe course has three principal themes:

-- Translation: how high-level languages are translated into the basic instructions embodied in process hardware with a particular focus on C and Java.
+- Translation: how high-level languages are translated into the basic instructions executed by hardware with a particular focus on C and Java

-- Control flow: how computers organize the order of their computations, keep track of where they are in large programs, and provide the illusion of multiple processes executing in parallel.
+- Control flow: how computers organize the order of their computations, keep track of where they are in large programs, and provide the illusion of multiple processes executing simultaneously

-Course ObjectivesAt the end of this course, students should:
+Course ObjectivesAt the end of this course, students should be able to:

-- understand the multi-step process by which a high-level program becomes a stream of instructions executed by a processor;
+- describe the multi-step process by which a high-level program becomes a stream of instructions executed by a processor;

-- understand the basic organization and parameters of memory hierarchy and its importance for system performance;
+- describe the basic organization and parameters of memory hierarchy and explain its importance for system performance;

-- be able to explain the role of an operating system;
+- explain the role of an operating system;

-- know how Java fundamentally differs from C;
+- explain how Java fundamentally differs from C;

-- grasp what parallelism is and why it is important at the system level; and
+- describe what parallelism is and why it is important at the system level; and

-- be more effective programmers (more efficient at finding bugs, improved intuition about system performance).
+- program more effectively (e.g. more efficient at finding bugs, improved intuition about system performance).